Thursday, August 10, 2006

 We got lost trying to find our hotel.
 Up and down all those bridges, and I was so glad we didn't bring too much luggage.

 When we finally found the hotel, we were too early to check in.
 So we left our luggage and headed off for an early lunch at one of the places in Campo San Polo that the clerk recommended.
-We knew that there was a cover charge just to sit down and eat at most of these places, but we thought it'd be worth it.

 My daughter had a delicious margherita pizza, and I helped her eat it.
 Pizza in Italy is so much better than what passes as pizza today.
 I also ordered bruschetta because it's one of my favorites.
 Hubby is amazed that I love it, because I don't like tomatoes.